 Birria is a Mexican stew typically made with beef or goat meat.
 My grandmother was famous for her Thanksgiving Turkey Birria.
 I’ve been craving this dish for years and never felt confident to make it.
 Little did I know this is one of the easiest stews to put together especially when using leftovers!

-Since one of the most leftover foods in the post thanksgiving feasts is turkey, I wanted to make my own take on birria.
-My grandmother use a whole raw turkey to do her birria but I’ve found using turkey leftovers is just as great and doesn’t take as long to cook!
+Since one of the most leftover foods in the post-Thanksgiving feasts is turkey, I wanted to make my own take on birria.
+My grandmother uses a whole raw turkey to do her birria but I’ve found using turkey leftovers is just as great and doesn’t take as long to cook!

 I had my dad walk me through the actual sauce recipe because he knows it like the back of his hand.
 The ingredients are simple and I am so happy to share this easy delicious stew.
 It’s perfect for the cold weather season and holiday leftovers!

 Ingredients for Turkey Birria

 - 4 garlic cloves

 - 1 teaspoon of black pepper

 - 1/4 teaspoon of ground cumin

 - 1 bay leaf